 All violence or suspected violence should be reported to the police and/or social care as appropriate.
-Further advice and support can be found at Teenage Relationship Abuse: A Teacher's Guide to Violence and Abuse in Teenage Relationships | Equation 'Teachers guide to violence and abuse in teenage relationships'.
+Further advice and support can be found at www.gov.uk (Teachers guide to violence and abuse in teenage relationships'.
 GDASS (Gloucestershire Domestic Abuse Support Service) can be referred to for support.
 Other agencies include: